Free community for

 Employees get free lifetime Seven Movements Wellness Collective.

 Create a wellness portal for your employees at no cost while providing them access to Health Coaches, Exercise Coaches, Dieticians, and Mental Health professionals.
 Free to companies of any size.

 During movement week we will bring your team together for live 7-minute movement breaks followed by a 10-minute micro wellness lesson.

 A great way to engage employees and introduce them to the idea of bringing movement snacks into their day.

-Our staple program.
-This on-demand library will give your employees lifetime access to twenty-one 7-minute at desk movement solutions to:
+Our staple program includes access to an on-demand library, giving your employees lifetime access to twenty-one 7-minute at desk movement solutions to:

 prevent low back pain